Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

-We set up our framework by modeling the input data as a set of ``uncertain realizations'' $\lbrace x^{(i)} \rbrace_{i=1}^n$ over $D$ symbols.
-To be precise, we define an uncertain realization $x^{(k)}$ as a probability mass function (pmf) over $D$ states with non-zero entropy, and similarly a certain realization is a degenerate pmf over $D$ states.
-To demonstrate an example of interpreting real-valued data as uncertain realizations, consider a set of $m$-pixel RGB image data.
-We can view each pixel as being generated from the set $\lbrace \textrm{R},\textrm{G},\textrm{B}\rbrace$ and further interpret the value of each channel as the unnormalized log-probability of being in the corresponding state.
-If we normalize the pmf of each pixel, we can interpret the image as a factored pmf over $3^m$ states and each pixel a pmf over $D=3$ states.
-Formally, we define a transfer function $\Phi:\mathbb{R}^\nu \to \Delta^D$, where $\Delta^D$ is the $D$-dimensional simplex and $\nu$ is the dimension of the input vector space.
-In the previous example, each pixel is mapped from $R^3$ (i.e., $\nu=3$) to $\Delta ^3$ (i.e., $D=3$).
-Therefore, the entire image is mapped from $\mathbb{R}^{3m}$ to $\Delta ^{(3^m)}$.
-In general, the choice of $\Phi$ depends on the nature of the data and it can either be designed or estimated during the training process.
+We set up our framework by modeling the input data as a set of log-pmfs $\lbrace x^{(i)}\rbrace_{i=1}^n$ where $x^{(i)}\in \Delta_\ell^d $.
+To demonstrate an example of interpreting real-valued data as a pmf, consider a set of $m$-pixel RGB image data.
+We can view each pixel as a log-pmf over the set $\lbrace \textrm{R},\textrm{G},\textrm{B}\rbrace$ and further interpret the value of each channel as the unnormalized log-probability of being in the corresponding state.
+If we normalize the log-pmf of each pixel, we can interpret the image as a factorized log-pmf over $3^m$ states, with $m$ factors and each pixel representing a log-pmf over $d=3$ states.
+Formally, we define a transfer function $\Phi:\mathbb{R}^\nu \to \Delta_\ell^d$.
+In the previous example, each pixel is mapped from $\mathbb{R}^3$ (i.e., $\nu=3$) to $\Delta_\ell ^3$ (i.e., $d=3$).
+Therefore, the entire image is mapped from $\mathbb{R}^{3m}$ to $\Delta_\ell^{(3^m)}$.
+In general, the choice of $\Phi$ depends on the nature of the data and it can either be designed or considered as a trainable layer.

-Although probability assignment to a certain realization given a model is trivial, the extension to uncertain realizations requires further considerations.
-We consider Moment Projection (M-Projection) and Information Projection (I-Projection) and observe that both projections are used to obtain probabilities on distributions in two established scenarios, namely Sanov's Theorem and the Dirichlet Distribution.
-Sanov's theorem \cite{sanov1958probability} and the Probability of Type classes (Method of Types) \cite{cover2012elements,csiszar1998method} use the KLD associated with I-Projection of the input distribution onto the underlying pmf (\ref{eq:mproject}) to calculate the probability of observing empirical distributions.
-On the other hand, the Dirichlet distribution uses the KLD associated with M-Projection (\ref{eq:iproject}) to asymptotically assign probabilities to the underlying distribution.
-We use the following approximations for probability assignments to distribution $x$ given the distribution $q\in \Delta^D$